Articles

 The Giant challenged Hogan for the World Title at Halloween Havoc on October 29, 1995, and there is plenty to talk about.
 In the lead up, during a pre-taped segment, The Yeti – a seven foot tall mummy – stood with The Master, Taskmaster and The Giant.
 The Giant ran over Hogan’s car with a Dungeon of Doom monster truck on Nitro, so Hogan got his own truck made.
 Before they would wrestle at the Joe Louis Arena, they would have a Sumo Monster Truck match on the roof of Cobo Hall.
 And you thought The Sheik was hardcore!
 A fracas ensued at the end of the October 23 Nitro involving Hogan and Savage and the Dungeon of Doom, and as the episode went off the air, The Yeti burst out of a ‘block of ice.’

 At Halloween Havoc, Hulk won the monster truck match and the two got into a brawl.
 They ended up near the edge and The Giant plunged off the roof to oblivion.
 A somber Hulk Hogan and Jimmy Hart came to the ring to discuss what happened earlier, only for The Giant and Kevin Sullivan to make their way down the aisle like nothing had happened!
-The end of the match saw Jimmy Hart shockingly knock out the referee and then tried to blindside Hulk.
+The end of the match saw Jimmy Hart shockingly knock out the referee and then try to blindside Hulk.

-Hogan went after Hart and was ambushed, in what was a bad night for ‘The Hulkster.’
 Lex Luger – who had been causing dissension among Hogan and his pals Sting and Savage – officially turned on Hogan and put him in the torture rack.
 The Yeti also arrived on the scene and locked Hogan into a double bearhug with The Giant.
 After Halloween Havoc, The Yeti dropped out of the group, lost his wrapping and became a super giant ninja.
-Meanwhile, Kamala left the company, as he was only on a pay-per-appearance deal.
+Meanwhile, Kamala left the company, as he was only on a pay-per-appearance deal, and couldn’t afford to stick around.

 On the Nitro after Halloween Havoc, Jimmy Hart accompanied the new WCW World champion, The Giant, The Taskmaster and Lex Luger to the ring.
 Hart offered no real explanation why he turned on Hogan, and later revealed he had put a clause in the contract that a disqualification could cause the title to change hands, thus why The Giant was awarded the belt.
-However, the reign was short-lived, as after just one title defense, the title was vacated due to a stretchy loophole and would be decided in the sixty man battle royal at World War III.
+However, the reign was short-lived, as after just one title defense, the title was vacated due to a loophole, and would be decided in the sixty man battle royal at World War III.
 Luger took on Hart as his manager and was more of an ‘associate’ of the Dungeon of Doom, similar to Vader.

 Hugh Morrus made his first television appearance on the November 18, 1995 edition of Saturday Night.
 Bill DeMott was signed specifically for the purpose of being in the Dungeon of Doom, and whom Tony Schiavone commonly just called ‘Humorous.’
 The final three in the battle royal at WW3 was Hogan, The Giant and Savage.
 Hogan eliminated The Giant, who then dragged Hogan under the bottom rope.
-The referees didn’t see it, and with Savage still in the ring, awarded ‘The Macho Man’ the title.
+The referees didn’t see it, and with Savage still in the ring, awarded “The Macho Man” the title, causing Hulk to have a meltdown.

 One Man Gang joined right before Starrcade 1995, where he defeated Kensuke Sasaki in a dark match to become United States champion; The Barbarian left the employ of Col Robert Parker and formed a tag team with Meng; and Big Bubba Rogers also came on board.
-The former Big Bossman had gone through a couple of different names thus far in his WCW tenure, such as The Boss and The Guardian Angel, all of which caught the eye of the WWF’s legal department.
+The former Big Bossman had gone through a couple of different names thus far in his WCW tenure, such as “The Boss” and “The Guardian Angel,” all of which caught the eye of the WWF’s legal department.

 The Hogan and Giant rivalry wound up at Superbrawl VI on February 11, 1996, when Hogan defeated The Giant in a steel cage.
 Right after the match, he was confronted by Loch Ness, a mass of over six hundred pounds.
 This was legendary British wrestler Giant Haystacks, but his time in the company was brief due to health issues.
-By the following month at Uncensored, Lochy was pitted against The Giant after being fired by Jimmy Hart and lost in a short encounter and headed back home.
+By the following month at Uncensored, Nessy was pitted against The Giant after being fired by Jimmy Hart and lost in a short encounter and headed back home.
 Sadly, he passed away of cancer in November 1998.
 In an earlier bout at Superbrawl, One Man Gang dropped the US Title to Konnan and left the company.

 Apart from The Giant and Loch Ness at Uncensored, came one of the most ridiculous cage matches in wrestling history.
 It was a triple-tiered cage, and the odds were enormously stacked against Hogan and his tag partner, Randy Savage.
-They were pitted against ‘The Alliance to End Hulkamania,’ which included members of The Dungeon, Ric Flair, Arn Anderson and Lex Luger.
+They were pitted against “The Alliance to End Hulkamania,” which included members of The Dungeon, Ric Flair, Arn Anderson and Lex Luger.

 Also included as one night Dungeon members were Z-Gangsta and The Ultimate Solution.
-Z-Gangsta was actor Tiny Lister, better known to wrestling fans as ‘The Human Wrecking Machine’ Zeus, who feuded with Hogan in the film ‘No Holds Barred’ and in the WWF.
-The Ultimate Solution (Jeep Swenson) was a swoley monster who would play Bane in the Batman & Robin film (and also had a fight scene with Zeus in No Holds Barred).
+Z-Gangsta was actor Tiny Lister, better known to wrestling fans as “The Human Wrecking Machine” Zeus, who feuded with Hogan in the film “No Holds Barred” and in the WWF.
+The Ultimate Solution (Jeep Swenson) was a swoley monster who would play “Bane” in the “Batman & Robin” film (and also had a fight scene with Zeus in No Holds Barred).
 Despite all this, Hogan and Savage found a way to emerge victorious, when Savage pinned Flair after an errant right hand from Luger.

 The story of this match as told by Kevin Sullivan was an example of the way things were done behind-the-scenes at WCW.
 Sullivan was also the booker, and said his original idea was a regular cage match between himself and The Giant against Hogan and Savage.
 By the time everyone had their input, it became, well, what it became.

 But when Pillman moved on from the company, a new issue was made between The Taskmaster and ‘The Crippler’ Chris Benoit.
 Far removed from the sanitised cartoonishness with Hogan and Co., booker Sullivan wanted to create a scenario that people would really believe.
-It was something Bischoff was a fan of, creating storylines or even moments where as a fan, you wonder if that was really meant to happen, or was there real heat between those involved, such was the case with the Savage/Flair/Elizabeth storyline.
+It was something Bischoff was a fan of, creating storylines or even moments where as a fan, you wonder if that was really meant to happen, or was there real heat between those involved, such was the case of an earlier Savage/Flair/Elizabeth storyline.

-In reality, Four Horsemen valet ‘Woman’ was Nancy Sullivan, Kevin’s wife.
+In reality, Four Horsemen valet “Woman” was Nancy Sullivan, Kevin’s wife.
 She was attached to Benoit, and didn’t just accompany him to the ring and in backstage promos.
 The marriage of Kevin and Woman was revealed on television, so when she went out with Benoit for the public to see, people believed that she had really left Sullivan for Benoit.
 In a classic case of art imitating life, they really did become a couple.
-This brought even more intensity to their matches, and they would have some of the hardest-hitting matches in WCW.
+This brought even more intensity to their matches, and they would have some of the hardest-hitting matches in the company.

 Up to this point, Lex Luger had been a difficult subject for Sting, who often was the middleman sorting beefs that Hogan and Savage had with Luger, who didn’t feel he could be trusted.
 But after Sting was put through a table by The Giant, Luger decided to drop Jimmy Hart and his association with the Dungeon of Doom.
-There was still some doubt over his loyalty when he accidentally hit ‘The Stinger’ with Hart’s megaphone and cost him the World Title against The Giant, but fortunately, Lex came through in the end and would become one of the company’s top babyfaces.
+There was still some doubt over his loyalty when he accidentally hit “The Stinger” with Hart’s megaphone and cost him the World Title against The Giant, but fortunately, Lex came through in the end and would become one of the company’s top babyfaces.

 As mentioned earlier, after Uncensored, things got a lot more serious.
 Hogan took a sabbatical after Uncensored, and while he was gone, the company was ‘invaded’ by Scott Hall and Kevin Nash.
 Everyone reading surely knows what happened next, with Hulk turning heel for the first time in many years to align with Hall and Nash and form the New World Order.
 With this new found attitude, Hogan and his new crew targeted other factions, including The Four Horsemen and The Dungeon of Doom.

-In the course of all this chaos, The Shark was kicked out of the Dungeon and used his real name, John Tenta.
+In the course of all this chaos, “The Shark” was kicked out of the Dungeon and used his real name, John Tenta.
 For much of his remaining time in the company, he feuded with Big Bubba.
 Despite some of the more realistic storytelling that had cropped up of late, that still didn’t mean it was the end of odd characters joining the Dungeon, as DeWayne Bruce became Braun the Leprachaun, but it was quickly dropped.
 (Bruce was Buddy Lee Parker, best known for being one of the head coaches at the Power Plant).
 A better addition was Konnan, who dropped the traditional Mexican costume for a more ‘street’ look.
 Also added briefly at the end of 1996 was Maxx (Muscle), who had formerly been an associate of Diamond Dallas Page, but he was outed quickly and left the company in mid-1997.

 The infrastructure of the Dungeon crashed down on them thanks to the nWo.
 On the September 2, 1996 Nitro, The Giant turned and joined Hogan and Co., and Big Bubba followed suit in December.
 After several bruising encounters and working his way through the rest of the Dungeon, Benoit defeated The Taskmaster in a ‘career’ match at Bash at the Beach 1997 on July 13.
 Jacqueline turned on Sullivan after the bout and smashed a wooden chair over his head.
 When Jimmy Hart got in his face, Sullivan chased him from the ring.
 Without The Taskmaster, the group was wound up immediately.